 Luxury watches are generally rather pricey items, and no Rolex watch can ever be considered inexpensive.
 When purchased brand-new at a retail level, prices for Rolex’s least expensive models start out at around the $5k mark, but Rolex is by no means the most expensive luxury watch brand in the world.
 In fact, there are many manufacturers who charge far more for their watches than Rolex, and given the long waiting lists present for many of the brand’s top models, there are many people who believe that Rolex watches are actually underpriced.

 Additionally, the large premiums that people are willing to pay in order to skip the waiting list let you know that there are many people who value a Rolex far beyond the monetary value of its retail sticker price.
-If you take into consideration everything that goes into a Rolex watch – the quality of the materials used, the craftsmanship poured into each one, the legacy of innovation behind them, and the global status of the brand – are they actually as highly priced as they are perceived?
+Used Rolex prices might not be ideal for some buyers but if you take into consideration everything that goes into a Rolex watch – the quality of the materials used, the craftsmanship poured into each one, the legacy of innovation behind them, and the global status of the brand – are they actually as highly-priced as they are perceived?

 How Much Does A Rolex Cost?